Microsoft-community/Community-website/troubleshooting.md

 This utility can be game-saving when it comes to reverting your system back to a better known configuration where the operating system was last stable and applications had run fine.
 It is usually made whenever you install new drivers and updates, but is turned off by default in Windows 10.
 If you want to enable it:

-1. Open the start menu and type in "System Restore".
+1. Open the Start menu and type in "System Restore".
 From there it should open up a window like this:

    ![](img/troubleshooting/systemproperties.png)